quakenet/newserv/README.md

 with the -v option or check the .configure.log file after your first configure run.

+For Debian/Ubuntu based distributions you will need these packages:

+    libpcre3-dev liblua5.1-dev zlib1g-dev libpq-dev libmysqlclient-dev

 Please refer to the "Local Settings" section in this file if you're using non-standard library/header search paths.
 Once you've resolved all dependency issues you can build newserv: